nmake/nxos_native_yang/README.md

 No working knowledge of netconf or yang is necessary.

+## Prerequisits

+- netconf enabled on the device
+- ncclient installed

 The role provide a number actions shown below:

-## Show the supported resources availble for a given device
+## Show the supported resources available for a given device

 ```yaml